lorescri/University-mathematics-projects/Mathematics 19-20/Numerical calculus/README.md

-# Numerical Calculus - Exploring the World of Nonlinear Equations and Computational Solutions
+## Numerical Calculus - Exploring the World of Nonlinear Equations and Computational Solutions

+Welcome to the realm of Numerical Calculus!
+In this section, you will find a file that showcases the practical skills I've acquired during this university course.

-Welcome to the realm of Numerical Calculus, where I numerically solve nonlinear equations, with a special focus on polynomial equations, function interpolation, and numerical differentiation and integration.
-This section is dedicated to providing the practical skills for implementing numerical algorithms in a computational environment, addressing scientific applications.
+I've applied the knowledge gained in the field of numerical calculus, as a part of my academic journey, to complete this specific assignment, which involves solving nonlinear equations numerically, with a special focus on polynomial equations, function interpolation, and numerical differentiation and integration.

 ##
-This section includes a file in which I demonstrate the skills learnt during this university course.
+This section is dedicated to showcasing my skills in implementing numerical algorithms in a computational environment.